Heinz Rökker: Mediterranean and Egypt

 Rökker was then posted to 1 Staffel (squadron), Nachtjagdgeschwader 2 (NJG 2—Night Fighter Wing 2) operating in the Mediterranean theatre on 6 May 1942.
 He remained with this wing until war's end.
 Carlos Nugent was also posted to 1./NJG 2 in May 1942 and became Rökker's Bordfunker (wireless/radar operator).
 The unit was located to Catania in Sicily, Italy.
 From there, it transported to North Africa by ship and was based in Libya.
 After flying 25 missions Rökker was awarded the Front Flying Clasp of the Luftwaffe in Bronze (Frontflugspange für Nachtjäger in Bronze) on 17 June 1942.

-On 31 May 1942 Rökker's Junkers Ju 88 was damaged by anti-aircraft artillery from Allied shipping he crash landed at Kastelli, on Crete.
+On 31 May 1942 Rökker's Junkers Ju 88 was damaged by anti-aircraft artillery from Allied shipping and he crash landed at Kastelli, on Crete.
 20 days later, Rökker shot down a RAF Bristol Beaufort by day on 20 June 1942, near Crete.
 The time was recorded as 17:20 local time.
 His aircraft received several hits from return fire during the action, but he landed safely.
 Rökker's victim was Beaufort DD959, No. 217 Squadron RAF piloted by Flying Officer Frank J. R. Minster and crewed by Sergeant W. A. R. King, J Moschonas and J.A.
 Bowyer.
 All of these men were posted missing in action and were never found.
 Rökker began night intruder missions in June and over British lines in Africa.
 Over Mersa Matruh, Egypt, on the night of the 25/26 June 1942 he engaged a Vickers Wellington southwest of the city and shot it down at 22:45.
 He attacked and claimed another at 00:09.

 On the night of the 28/29 June at 23:58 he encountered another Wellington which he claimed for fourth victory.
 The machine was R1029, of No. 108 Squadron RAF, which he damaged severely and which was destroyed in a crash-landing.
 Rökker's Ju 88C was severely damaged and he was also forced to crash-land.
 Squadron leader D. H. Jacklin, DFC and his crew, survived.
 Rökker was awarded the Iron Cross second class (Eisernes Kreuz zweiter Klasse) and Wound Badge after the battle on 3 and 14 July 1942 respectively.